jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 `--mine` indicates the mining action.<br>
 `--miner.threads` specifies the number of CPU workers mining. *I'm on a latop so I assigned 1, because geth slows my laptop down.*<br>
-`--http` replaces the `--rpc` flag, this is needed to be able to connect our MetaMask digital wallet to the testnet to get the mined puppernet tokens.<br>
+`--http` replaces the `--rpc` flag.
+This is exposes our computer port as an endpoint that allows external connections to our testnet.
+Needed to be able to connect our MetaMask digital wallet.<br>
 `--password` will bypass the `Enter password` prompt and will pass in the password via *.txt* file. *I called my file **password1.txt***<br>
 `--ipcdisable` flag for Windows-users only, tells geth not use the `ipc` protocol on your computer.<br> `--unlock` unlocks the wallet if there's a password.
 Pass the `0x` wallet address for the node after this flag.<br>